sagemath/trac_to_gh/Issue 3390.md

 # Issue 3390: update numpy to the 1.1.0 release

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3390

 Original creator: mabshoff